 The behavior service at the Henry and Lois Foster Hospital for Small Animals sees dogs, cats, rabbits, ferrets, birds (including parrots and backyard chickens), and pet pigs.

-The Behavior Service at the Foster Hospital for Small Animals successfully treats many common animal behavior problems, including:
+The behavior service successfully treats many common animal-behavior problems, including:

 The behavior service consults with owners of large-animal patients that are in the hospital for treatment with other services.
 We focus on behavior modification that supports tolerance of veterinary care and continued treatment after discharge.

 The behavior service treats other problems in horses and large animals—including aggression, repetitive movement (compulsive) disorders, and severe fearfulness—via consultation with your animal’s primary care veterinarian.

 We offer individual training services for clients of the behavior service, customized to the individual needs of your pet.
 We can help with implementation of specific behavior-modification techniques in your pet’s behavior plan or with training new skills to support your pet’s behavior goals.
 We are also available to work on other “life skills,” including attention, loose leash walking, and calm greeting.
 Our trainer uses strictly force-free training methods.

 We offer behavior-modification packages in which clients and patients work with the behavior service trainer to address a single problem or learn a necessary life skill.
 These include: